 - Improve eco-friendly practices and behaviours overall across the whole business.

 Knowing that they are being monitored can encourage your employees to try harder to follow the rules, allowing you to stamp out bad behaviours.
 It also gives business owners more control over what happens within their organisations, as cameras can act as your eyes and ears when you can’t physically be there.
 Ultimately, it can ensure that nothing goes on within the business without you knowing about it.
 If there is a mysterious case of pollution or improper waste disposal, you will never be caught unawares.
 You can investigate quickly and use your surveillance footage to punish the perpetrators.

-Discouraging the use of high polluting vehicles
+Discouraging the use of high-polluting vehicles

 Last but not least, spy cameras can be used to make our roads greener.
 A new scheme being launched in Scotland will use surveillance equipment to discourage the use of high-polluting vehicles.
 The scheme’s cameras will use automatic number plate recognition to identify such cars, vans and trucks that drive in designated Low Emission Zones (LEZ).
-Glasgow is tipped to become the first city in Scotland to have a LEZ, with drivers being asked to cough up fines and tolls if they drive high polluting vehicles in these zones.
+Glasgow is tipped to become the first city in Scotland to have a LEZ, with drivers being asked to cough up fines and tolls if they drive highly polluting vehicles in these zones.
 Mainly diesel vehicles, which are known to score poorly in terms of their carbon emissions ratings, are expected to be targeted in the scheme.

-It is hoped that combined sophisticated number plate recognition spy cameras and measures to make public transport more affordable (possibly through the revenue from the new LEZ fines and tolls, people will make a choice either not to drive in city centres or to change their cars for more eco-friendly models.
-Critics are concerned, however, that a scheme such as this could punish people who can’t afford to replace their diesel vehicles with more eco-friendly alternatives.
+It is hoped that combined with sophisticated number plate recognition spy cameras and measures to make public transport more affordable (possibly through the revenue from the new LEZ fines and tolls, people will make a choice either not to drive in city centres or to change their cars for more eco-friendly models.
+Critics are concerned that a scheme such as this could punish people who can’t afford to replace their diesel vehicles with more eco-friendly alternatives.